top of page

 Firstly, the disclaimer.
 In my experience, Craniosacral Therapy can improve tinnitus when treatment begins within a few weeks or months of onset.
 Once its been around for a few years or decades, I have not seen permanent improvement that I know of (and not everyone reports back).

-Medical clinics specializing in tinnitus and vestibular rehabilitation that I've looked into focus not on tinnitus itself - but on adapting the nervous system to it.
-This condition stumps medical professionals across the board.
-Josef Rauschecker, a TED talk presenter and professor, main point about tinnitus: "wait a little longer, we might know something in the future," with no indication if there are causes revealed or treatments being tested.
+Medical clinics specializing in tinnitus and vestibular rehabilitation that I found focus not on tinnitus itself but on adapting the nervous system to it.
+The causes are mainly blamed on injury, illness, and prolonged exposure to loud noises such as regular travel, traffic, machinery, construction, emergency vehicles, etc. This condition stumps medical professionals across the board.
+Josef Rauschecker, a TED talk presenter and professor, offered his main point about tinnitus: "wait a little longer, we might know something in the future."

 bottom of page